 Remove from heat.
 Season with more black pepper to taste, if desired.

-Serve with brown rice and lemon wedges.
+Serve with brown rice or pasta, if using, and lemon wedges.

 *I've made this dish with lemon-flavored olive oil and lemon pepper, and it gives it a little extra kick of flavor.

 Other Soy Curl recipes you might enjoy include:

 - Sweet and Sour Soy Curls

 - Soy Curl Fajitas

 - Kale and Edamame Salad with Lemon Herb Dressing